fp

 With the potential to help enhance diversification, preserve capital, hedge against inflation – and in some cases – boost overall portfolio value, real assets are well-positioned to takeoff in 2023.

-From decades-high inflation and rising interest rates to a collapse in the stock market, 2022 has not been for the faint of heart.
-And, as we head into 2023, questions remain about the future of the economy – both within the US and across the globe.
+From decades-high inflation and rising interest rates to a downturn in the stock market, 2022 was a challenging year for many investors.
+As we move into 2023, questions persist regarding the global and U.S. economies.

 2022: A Tumultuous Year